ali60/my-dev-agent/README.md

 My AI Agent is designed to boost developer productivity by automating common tasks and providing intelligent assistance through:

 1. **Text and Code Processing**: Capture text/code from clipboard and generate summaries, critical responses, or code improvements
+2. **AWS Integration**: Special tooling for AWS-related tasks like design reviews and security analysis
-4. **Flexible LLM Support**: Seamlessly switch between OpenAI and Amazon Bedrock models
+3. **Flexible LLM Support**: Seamlessly switch between OpenAI and Amazon Bedrock models

 ## Key Features

 - **Smart Clipboard Integration**: Capture and process text directly from your clipboard
 - **Multiple Response Types**: Generate summaries, critical analyses, code rewrites, and unit tests
+- **AWS Workflow Support**: Tools for reviewing designs, handling CR comments, and security analysis
 - **Modular Architecture**: Easily extend with new capabilities and model integrations
 - **Configurable LLM Backend**: Use OpenAI GPT or Amazon Bedrock models based on your needs